mzur/webdev/lesson-6/README.md

   },
 ```

-Finally we add some styling to the popup so it is positioned corectly to the right of the point annotation.
+Finally we add some styling to the popup so it is positioned correctly to the right of the point annotation.

 ```diff
   <style lang="scss" scoped>